FRC2539/java-training/projects/2 - running a motor.md

 ### 3. Instantiating the motor object

-First, import `WPI_TalonFX` by typing `import`, and then as you type `WPI_TalonFX`, use the auto complete to import the correct class (press enter on the correct class).
+First, import `WPI_TalonSRX` by typing `import`, and then as you type `WPI_TalonSRX`, use the auto complete to import the correct class (press enter on the correct class).

 Right below the `Robot` class declaration, we will instatiate our motor.

-Type `private WPI_TalonFX motor = new WPI_TalonFX(8, "CANivore");`
+Type `private WPI_TalonSRX motor = new WPI_TalonSRX(11);`

-**Note: the first parameter is the port of the motor, and the second is the name of the CANivore canbus.
-If this is not 2022, these are likely different, so ask a trustworthy member of the programming team for the correct information.**
+**Note: the parameter passed to the constructor is the port of the motor.
+If this is not 2022, this port is likely different, so ask a trustworthy member of the programming team for the correct information.**

 Congratulations!
 You have now created your first motor controller object!